-At the date when these consolidated financial statements are authorised for issue, certain new and amended HKFRSs have been issued but are not yet effective, and have not been applied early by the Group.
+At the date when these consolidated financial statements are authorised for issue, certain amendments to HKFRSs have been issued but are not yet effective, and have not been applied early by the Group.

-Effective for annual reporting periods beginning on or after HKFRS 17 (including the October 2020 and February 2022 Amendments to HKFRS 17) Insurance Contracts 1 January 2023 Amendments to HKFRS 10 and HKAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture To be determined Amendments to HKFRS 16 Lease Liability in a Sale and Leaseback 1 January 2024 Amendments to HKAS 1 Classification of Liabilities as Current or Non-current and related amendments to Hong Kong Interpretation 5 1 January 2024 Amendments to HKAS 1 and HKFRS Practice Statement 2 Disclosure of Accounting Policies 1 January 2023 Amendments to HKAS 8 Definition of Accounting Estimates 1 January 2023 Amendments to HKAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction 1 January 2023
+Effective for annual reporting periods beginning on or after Amendments to HKFRS 10 and HKAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture To be determined Amendments to HKFRS 16 Lease Liability in a Sale and Leaseback 1 January 2024 Amendments to HKAS 1 Classification of Liabilities as Current or Non-current and related amendments to Hong Kong Interpretation 5 1 January 2024 Amendments to HKAS 1 Non-Current liabilities with Covenants 1 January 2024 Amendments to HKAS 7 and HKFRS 7 Supplier Finance Arrangements 1 January 2024 Amendments to HKAS 21 Lack of Exchangeability 1 January 2025

-The Group has already commenced an assessment of the related impact of adopting the above new and revised HKFRSs that have been issued but are not yet effective.
+The Group has already commenced an assessment of the related impact of adopting the above amendments to HKFRSs that have been issued but are not yet effective.
 So far, it has been preliminarily concluded that the above new and amendments to HKFRSs will be adopted at the respective effective dates and the adoption of them is unlikely to have a significant impact on the consolidated financial statements of the Group.